IMAPS Symposium 2022 BOSTON

 The 55th International Symposium on Microelectronics is being organized by the International Microelectronics Assembly and Packaging Society (IMAPS) and held at Hynes Convention Center.
 This year's Symposium will focus on PACKAGING TECHNOLOGIES ENABLING THE NEW NORMAL, and will feature 5 technical tracks, plus our Interactive Poster Session.
 The technical program will span three days of sessions with emphasis on packaging technologies that serve 5G, High Performance Computations, Automotive, Industrial, Defense/Space, Medical electronics markets, and beyond!

-The IMAPS 2022 Technical Committee will be recruiting speakers around the following track and session topics.
+The IMAPS 2022 Technical Committee has helped recruit more than 100 speakers around the following track and session topics.

 Dongshun Bai, Brewer Science;